Cherie Westbrook

 Lake-to-lake flow regulation by beaver dams

 Excited by these projects?
 Then, get in touch via the contact form below to see about opportunities to train for your future career!
-Use the message box to briefly describe why you want to join the Rocky Mountain Ecohydrology Research Group, and how you see yourself contributing to advancing knowledge in one of the projects listed above.
+Use the message box to briefly describe why you want to join the Beaver Ecohydrology Lab, and how you see yourself contributing to advancing knowledge in one of the projects listed above.

 Share